GoogleCloudPlatform/gcpdiag/README.md

 based on the troubleshooting experience of the Google Cloud Support team.

 gcp-doctor is open-source and contributions are welcome!
-Note that this is not an officially supported Google Cloud product, but a community effort.
+Note that this is not an officially supported Google product, but a community effort.
 The Google Cloud Support team maintains this code and we do our best to avoid causing any problems in your projects, but we give no guarantees to that end.

 ## Installation